 Performs preventive maintenance on overhead power and substations.

 Ensures proper safety precautions are followed, particularly around energized circuits.

 Attends safety and training meetings; participates in emergency preparedness systems.

-Prepares written reports, documents defects and repairs on inspection forms and
+Prepares written reports, documents defects and repairs on inspection forms and work orders.

 Operates boom, bucket and tower trucks, and other equipment and tools.